Don’t miss out on the latest CyclingTips updates.

 – Make sure your knees are in line with the axis of the machine.

-– Have the pad about mid way up your shin to minimise the forces at your knees.
+– Have the pad as high up your shins as possible to minimise the forces at your knees.

 – Keep your hips and knees in line and make sure there is no rotation at your lower leg.